 A most common problem of any screen printer is that they don’t find an artist to the graphics work for them.
 Although they are easy to find, what’s stopping them is the lack of knowledge.
-They can simply go online and find many websites where they hire designers and get their designs remotely.
-Starting from $5 to $50, they are easy to get, if you know how to.
+They can go online and find many websites where they hire designers and get their designs remotely.
+Starting from $5 to $50, they are easy to understand, if you know how to.

 Mistake #6: Using outdated equipment.